MikolajRusin/signal-modeling-and-identification/README.md

 ### 1.2 Bode Plot and Damping Estimation
 The Bode plot of the system was obtained using the Fourier transform of the impulse response and compared with the theoretical plot from the transfer function.
-The damping coefficient \( \xi \) was estimated using two methods: logarithmic decrement and half-power bandwidth.
+The damping coefficient was estimated using two methods: logarithmic decrement and half-power bandwidth.
 The system behavior (underdamped, critically damped, or overdamped) was determined based on the value of \( \xi \).

 ### 1.3 Influence of Resistance on Damping and Bandwidth